Skip Breadcrumb Links

 For more detailed information, read the Immigration, Refugees and Citizenship Canada (IRCC) Overseas Processing Manual - OP 2 - Processing Members of the Family Class [PDF].
 Read section "5.25 Characteristics of conjugal relationships."

-Note: As of August 1, 2014, a dependent child must be under 19 years old (previously 22), according to Immigration, Refugees and Citizenship Canada (IRCC).
+Important Note: As of October 24, 2017, a dependent child must be under the age of 22, according to Immigration, Refugees, and Citizenship Canada.

 For sponsorship purposes, a dependent child may be your own child or those of the person you are sponsoring.
 According to Immigration, Refugees and Citizenship Canada, they must:

 - Be under the age of 19 and not a spouse or common-law partner; or